Settlement contract after termination: pros and cons

 What should employees look out for?

-A well-designed termination agreement can avoid many problems.
-However, there are some key points that should be considered:
+A good termination agreement can avoid many problems.
+However, some key points should be considered:

-1. General information: We generally recommend that a lawyer specialising in labour law review the contract to ensure that it does not contain any ‘pitfalls’ (e.g. with regard to a waiting period for unemployment benefits).
-This applies not only to questions regarding the waiting period for unemployment benefits, but also, in particular, to the ‘fair’ amount of a severance payment.
+1. General information.
+We generally recommend that a lawyer review the contract to ensure that it does not contain any ‘pitfalls’.
+For instance with regard to a waiting period for unemployment benefits).
+This applies not only to questions regarding the waiting period for unemployment benefits.
+But also, in particular, to the ‘fair’ amount of a severance payment.

-What are typical clauses in a termination agreement?
+What are typical clauses in a settlement agreement (post-termination)?

-A termination agreement often contains several standardised clauses, which can, however, be individually adapted:
+A settlement agreement (post-termination) often contains several standardised clauses:

 • Severance payment: This regulates the amount and the date on which the severance payment is to be made.
 The exact wording should be clear and binding.